orbs-network/orbs-spec/behaviors/services/block-storage.md

 * The synchronization process is initialled upon either:
   * Receving CommitBlock block with height <> last_commited_block block + 1.
   * Receving a request to fetch data from blocks that are unavailable to the block storage. (from the state storage or transactions pool)
+  * K = 8 sec have passe since the last block commit.

 ## `Block Synchronization Flow`
 # TODO redefine flow, do we want to optmize consensus operation?
 Seperate headers from data?
 Set designated node algorithmically ?